Warning: This is only a personal experience; not medical advice. Read Full Disclaimer

 You may be wondering, what is coeliac disease?
 Coeliac disease is an autoimmune disease that is inherited genetically.
-A person without coeliac disease can process gluten (which is a protein) without any risk, but in a person with coeliac disease, the villi in the large intestine (which absorb nutrients from the food you digest), become damaged, and go flat.
+A person without coeliac disease can process gluten (which is a protein) without any risk, but in a person with coeliac disease, the villi in the small intestine (which absorb nutrients from the food you digest), become damaged, and go flat.
 Villi that are flat can take months to stand up and recover again.

 The immediate symptoms are often diarrhoea, migraine headache, bloating, vomiting, raised temperature & sweating.
 Not everyone with coeliac disease will experience a reaction this way.
 It is different with every sufferer.